SparrowFabrications/sparrowfabrications.github.io/holga-120s-adapter.md

 ## Holga 120S Shutter Release Cable Adapter
 Holga 120S Shutter Release Cable Adapter with shutter button extender.
 Please note the cable required is shown but not included.
+Works with cables [such as this one](https://www.amazon.co.uk/dp/B09126NKPN).

 This adapter is specifically for Holgas which do not have an integrated tripod mount.
 Allows you to attach a Holga without a tripod mount onto a tripod with a standard UNC 1/4 inch bolt.